Privacy policy

 Your data - what we store and why

 We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as IP address, cookies and device ID so that our systems recognise you if you return to Mumsnet.
 We store things such as your device’s reading habits to show you things we think may be of interest to you (eg content or ads).
 When we look at this information across large numbers of users, it helps us see which parts of Mumsnet are well-used and which aren’t, and this helps us to decide what sort of content and features might be useful to develop.
-Subject to the permissions you have given us (as described in your permissions and choices below), we may also pass your device's reading habits to selected brands for these brands to show you things they think may be of interest to you (eg content or ads).
+Subject to the permissions you have given us (as described in your permissions and choices below), we may also pass your device's reading habits to selected partners for them to show you things that may be of interest to you (eg content or ads).

 We don’t require your name or address when you view Mumsnet content or register with the site, and you can use Mumsnet fully without providing it.